Road Transport Operations France

 • Saturday 22:00 to Sunday 22:00

 HGV's are also banned on public holidays from 22:00 the night before, until 22:00 on the holiday itself.
-The two big summer public holidays in France are 14th July and 15th August.
-When these public holidays fall on a Saturday or Sunday, lorries are banned for the complete 24 hour period.
+The two big summer public holidays in France are the 14th of July and the 15th of August.
+When these public holidays fall on a Saturday or Sunday, lorries are banned for the complete 24-hour period.

 Bank Holidays